Former Programme: Environment

 Illegal Logging and Related Trade: Pilot Assessment of the Global Response, Sam Lawson & Larry MacFaul, Chatham House, June 2009

 Presentations on this study have been made at the Chatham House Illegal Logging Update and Stakeholder Consultations.
 These events discuss updates on the latest initiatives, research and developments in international discussions on controlling illegal logging and related trade.
 They include presentations from ministers and a range of stakeholders and area experts.
 The meetings involve around 150-200 participants.
-For details of these meetings click here.
+These are no longer available.